HarperDB/documentation/docs/administration/logging/audit-logging.md

 The audit log uses a standard HarperDB table to track transactions.
 For each table a user creates, a corresponding table will be created to track transactions against that table.

 Audit log is enabled by default.
-To diable the audit log, set `logging.auditLog` to false in the config file, `harperdb-config.yaml`.
+To disable the audit log, set `logging.auditLog` to false in the config file, `harperdb-config.yaml`.
 Then restart HarperDB for those changes to take place.
 Note, the audit is required to be enabled for real-time messaging.

 ### Audit Log Operations